Atena Daemi: Qarchak Prison

 On 24 January 2018, Daemi was transferred to Qarchak prison.
 She was moved along with Golrokh Ebrahimi Iraee, who had been imprisoned for writing an unpublished fictional story that criticized the practice of stoning women to death.
 Their transfer to Shahr-e Rey, a prison for violent offenders, was challenged as illegal, because it violates Iranian regulations about the classification of prisoners.

 Both women began a hunger strike on 3 February 2018 following their transfer.
 Amnesty international again appealed for their immediate and unconditional release on the grounds that they have been imprisoned for the peaceful exercise of their human rights.
 Amnesty has repeatedly expressed concern over unsanitary and dangerous conditions at the prison, which was previously an industrial chicken farm, as well as concerns about ill-treatment of Daemi and Iraee.

 Atena Daemi remained on hunger strike until 15 February 2018, 22 days.
 Golrokh Ebrahimi Iraee continued her hunger strike until 24 April 2018, lasting 81 days.
 Both women were in extremely serious physical condition, and were the subject of international appeals.
 They were returned to Evin Prison's Women's on May 10, 2018.

 Rasht Prison

 On 16 March 2021, just days before Nowrouz, Atena was "prison exiled" to Rasht Central Prison, where it would be harder for her family to visit her.

-Denied treatment

-She has long been suffering from persistent dizziness and numbness in the right eye area.
-The medical physician in Qarchak Prison had requested an MRI for her but she has not been transferred to the hospital.